Institute runs B.E.(4-Yr.) programme in various disciplines of engineering and technology.

 Considering different schemes of scholarship as per Govt.norms the number of seats may increase.

-Admission will be done through JEE (Main) – 2017.
-Eligible candidates will fill the application form of JEE (Main) – 2017.
-Subsequently counseling will be done by CSAB-2017.
-All candidates are advised to refer to website of JEE (Main) – 2017 (www.jeemain.nic.in) and CSAB -2017/JoSAA-2017 website for further details.
+As per last year, It is expected that Admission will be done through JEE (Main) – 2018.
+Eligible candidates will fill the application form of JEE (Main) – 2018.
+Subsequently counseling will be done by CSAB-2018.
+All candidates are advised to refer to website of JEE (Main) – 2018 (www.jeemain.nic.in) and CSAB -2018/JoSAA-2018 website for further details.

 Degree Programme B.E.
 (Lateral Entry) (SET-III)

 Bachelor of Engineering is a continuation of technical expertise acquired in corresponding Diploma programmes and offers an opportunity to Diploma holders to obtain Bachelor Degree in Engineering.

 - All candidates who have passed Diploma course in any discipline from SLIET or from any other polytechnic affiliated with any State Board of Technical Education and approved by All India Council for Technical Education (AICTE), securing 55% marks (50% in case of candidates belonging to reserved categories) are eligible to compete for admission to the appropriate B.E. programmes.